Winifred Birkett

-Winifred Birkett (1897–1966) was an Australian novelist and poet who won the 1934 Australian Literature Society Gold Medal for her 1935 novel Earth's Quality.
+Winifred Birkett (1897 – 13 January 1975) was an Australian novelist and poet who won the 1934 Australian Literature Society Gold Medal for her 1935 novel Earth's Quality.

 Life and career

 Winifred Birkett was born in North Sydney, New South Wales in 1897, and educated at Sydney Church of England Grammar School.

 Her book, Earth's Quality was published by Angus and Robertson in 1935.
 She was president of the Sydney Lyceum Club in 1940.
 She remained in Sydney much of her life.

+Personal

+She married John Charles Greenwood at Chatswood on 18 September 1942.
+He was a widower who had served in the Field Ambulance in WWI and in the NSW Echelon and Records Unit in WWII.

+Birkett died on 13 January 1975 in Sydney.